-When power is first applied to the device, the following power-up procedure should be followed to ensure correct operation.
+When power is first applied to the device, the following powerup procedure should be followed to ensure correct operation.

 - i.
 (Power is applied to the device) - ii.
-Issue a General Reset command. - iii.
-Write to the General Control Register (address \$E0 setting both the Power-up bit (b8) and the reset bit (b7) to 1 leave in this state for a minimum of about 20ms this is required to ensure that the crystal oscillator, on-chip regulator and the V{BIAS} supply are all operating prior to running any transmit or receive functions - iv.
+Issue a General Reset command - iii.
+Write to the General Control Register (address \$E0) setting both the Powerup bit (b8) and the Reset bit (b7) to '1' leave in this state for a minimum of about 20ms it is required that the crystal initially runs for this time in order to clock the internal logic into a defined state.
+The device is now powered up, with the crystal and VBIAS supply operating, but is otherwise not running any transmit or receive functions. - iv.
 The device is now ready to be programmed as and when required.
-Examples: - A General Reset command could be issued to clear all the registers and therefore powersave the device. - The Reset bit in the General Control Register could be set to 0 as part of a routine to program all the relevant registers for setting up a particular operating mode.
+Examples: - A General Reset command could be issued to clear all the registers and therefore powersave the device. - The Reset bit in the General Control Register could be set to '0' as part of a routine to program all the relevant registers for setting up a particular operating mode.

-When the device is switched from Powersave mode to normal operation by setting the Power-up bit to 1, the Reset bit should also be set to 1 and should be held at 1 for about 20ms while the on-chip regulator, crystal oscillator, clock synthesizer and V{BIAS} stabilise before starting to use the transmitter or receiver.
+When the device is switched from Powersave mode to normal operation by setting the Powerup bit to '1', the Reset bit should also be set to '1' and should be held at '1' for about 20ms while the internal circuits, Xtal oscillator and V{BIAS} stabilise before starting to use the transmitter or receiver.